 Aside from lowering body fat, you can get firmer skin and less wrinkles, improve your athletic speed and performance and raise your energy and libido when you engage in HIIT.

-• Eat a healthy and whole food-rich diet: Dan Shepperson Mills, a nutritionist known for her work in raising awareness on the link between endometriosis and diet, suggests eating lots of green, red or orange vegetables, antioxidant-rich fruits, and high-quality meat, game and fish.
+• Eat a healthy and whole food-rich diet: Dian Shepperson Mills, a nutritionist known for her work in raising awareness on the link between endometriosis and diet, suggests eating lots of green, red or orange vegetables, antioxidant-rich fruits, and high-quality meat, game and fish.
 Increasing your fiber, iron and omega-3 intake is also ideal.4

-• Avoiding alcohol: alcoholic drinks cause a spike to your estrogen levels.
+• Avoiding alcohol: Alcoholic drinks cause a spike to your estrogen levels.

-• Avoiding large amounts of caffeinated drinks: there are studies that have showed a link between higher estrogen levels and people who drank more than one caffeinated drink daily.
+• Avoiding large amounts of caffeinated drinks: There are studies that have showed a link between higher estrogen levels and people who drank more than one caffeinated drink daily.

-• Avoiding food with high soy content: the high phytoestrogen levels and toxins in soy may prompt symptoms of endometriosis.5
+• Avoiding food with high soy content: The high phytoestrogen levels and toxins in soy may prompt symptoms of endometriosis.5

-• Lessening your exposure to xenoestrogens in your environment: these chemicals are known to mimic estrogen found in your body6 and attach to your body’s estrogen-receptor sites.
+• Lessening your exposure to xenoestrogens in your environment: These chemicals are known to mimic estrogen found in your body6 and attach to your body’s estrogen-receptor sites.